-The Company had availed facility of short term loan from a Bank amounted to RO 2,500,000 (2020: RO 2,500,000) of which RO 1,412,000 (2020: RO 1,374) remained unutilized as of reporting date.
+In 2021, the Company had availed facility of short term loan from a Bank amounted to RO 2,500,000 of which RO 1,412,000 remained unutilized as of 31 March 2022.
 This facility was availed for meeting the general working capital expenses and should not exceed 180 days.
-The facility carries interest at 6.5% per annum (2020: 6.50% per annum).
+The facility carries interest at 6.5% per annum.
+During the current year, the Company has repaid its short-term loan.